Geographic information system: Geostatistics

+Spatial Autocorrelation Report generated by ArcGIS Pro for 2022 U.S. county population.

 Geostatistics is a branch of statistics that deals with field data, spatial data with a continuous index.
 It provides methods to model spatial correlation, and predict values at arbitrary locations (interpolation).

 When phenomena are measured, the observation methods dictate the accuracy of any subsequent analysis.
 Due to the nature of the data (e.g. traffic patterns in an urban environment; weather patterns over the Pacific Ocean), a constant or dynamic degree of precision is always lost in the measurement.
 This loss of precision is determined from the scale and distribution of the data collection.

 To determine the statistical relevance of the analysis, an average is determined so that points (gradients) outside of any immediate measurement can be included to determine their predicted behavior.
 This is due to the limitations of the applied statistic and data collection methods, and interpolation is required to predict the behavior of particles, points, and locations that are not directly measurable.

 Interpolation is the process by which a surface is created, usually a raster dataset, through the input of data collected at a number of sample points.
 There are several forms of interpolation, each which treats the data differently, depending on the properties of the data set.
 In comparing interpolation methods, the first consideration should be whether or not the source data will change (exact or approximate).
 Next is whether the method is subjective, a human interpretation, or objective.
 Then there is the nature of transitions between points: are they abrupt or gradual.
 Finally, there is whether a method is global (it uses the entire data set to form the model), or local where an algorithm is repeated for a small section of terrain.

 Interpolation is a justified measurement because of a spatial autocorrelation principle that recognizes that data collected at any position will have a great similarity to, or influence of those locations within its immediate vicinity.

 Digital elevation models, triangulated irregular networks, edge-finding algorithms, Thiessen polygons, Fourier analysis, (weighted) moving averages, inverse distance weighting, kriging, spline, and trend surface analysis are all mathematical methods to produce interpolative data.